xiaolicheng/blue-prism-utility/README.md

 # Version Support
 This asset is designed for Blue Prism v6.5 and Blue Prism v6.6.
+For compatibility with other versions of Blue Prism, please see the *Troubleshooting* section below.

 # Installation
 1. Download this repository from the Releases page: https://github.com/blue-prism/blue-prism-utility/releases